- 1 Editor’s Choice: Winter NYC Date Ideas

 This is an excellent winter date with museums on both islands since you can spend plenty of time both inside and outside.
 And since you’ll be exploring history, it’s a great opportunity to learn more about your date’s life and family!

 Need some gift-giving inspiration this holiday season?
-Check out my guides on the best travel essentials for women, travel gifts under $20, zero-waste travel essentials, and great gifts for friends going abroad!
+Check out my guides on the best travel essentials for women, travel gifts under $20, zero-waste travel essentials, gift ideas for history lovers, and great gifts for friends going abroad!

 A magnificent museum called The Cloisters is located in Upper Manhattan’s Fort Tryon Park, which takes visitors back to Medieval Europe.